vouch/vouch-proxy/README.md

 * `./do.sh drun`

 And that's it!
 Or if you can examine the docker command in `do.sh`

+The [bfoote/lasso](https://hub.docker.com/r/bfoote/lasso/) Docker image is an automated build on Docker Hub

 ## Running from source
 ```